emptyewer/kaggle-rsna2018/docker/README.md

 Running the cells of `Ensemble.ipynb` will generate a submission file by ensembling all four of the prediction files from the previous step.
 The file will be saved to an `ensemble` directory within the same directory as where `run.sh` command was invoked.

+*Note* Current implementation has a bug, different order of the prediction files will produce slightly different final results.
+The file order to produce our exact final result is: `couplenet_4_14_6670.pth`, `couplenet_3_14_6670.pth`, `couplenet_1_14_6670.pth`, `couplenet_2_14_6670.pth`.
+We are working to correct this bug and will update the repository accordingly.

 # Optional information for manual execution

 ## Docker Image